Skip to main content. Start of main content

 10 Jun - 17 Sep 2023

-Let’s Play Museum is a unique museum experience for and by children, organised by arts house De Studio in the M HKA.
-Together with a class of 9-year-olds, De Studio’s curator Marc Verstappen delved into the collection of the M HKA.
+Let’s Play Museum was a unique museum experience for and by children, organised by arts house De Studio in the Muhka.
+Together with a class of 9-year-olds, De Studio’s curator Marc Verstappen delved into the collection of the Muhka.
 Jointly, they questioned the laws of the museum and our relationship to art.
 The children chose works of art that triggered their imagination or stimulated their senses.
-The result?
-An interactive and playful art experience for everyone who feels young.
+The result was an interactive and playful art experience for everyone who felt young.

-Toddlers and pre-schoolers can head to a room that Theater De Spiegel has especially set up for them, with a children’s cinema and a 3D sound system.
-In addition, De Spiegel presents two theatre performances in the middle of the M HKA space.
-Allemaal beestjes is a performance in a small cinema.
-Aorta was created especially for this project and will premiere on 5 August 2023.
-Tickets are for sale via De Studio.
+Toddlers and pre-schoolers could head to a room that Theater De Spiegel had specially set up for them, with a children’s cinema and a 3D sound system.
+In addition, De Spiegel presented two theatre performances in the middle of the Muhka space.
+Allemaal beestjes was a performance in a small cinema.
+Aorta was created especially for this project.

-In short, this summer the entire museum will be transformed into a playful hangout for families.
+In short, the summer of 2023 the entire museum was transformed into a playful hangout for families.

-The collaboration between the M HKA and De Studio is part of the development of a new museum, with a future new building for the M HKA.
+The collaboration between the Muhka and De Studio is part of the development of a new museum, with a future new building for the Muhka.
 The new museum offers a place for meeting and mutual exchange.
 Let’s Play Museum is an experiment in integrating new perspectives in that space.

 With work by Nel Aerts, Hicham Benohoud, Christian Boltanski, Sergey Bratkov, Randall Casaer, Gijs Coenen, Vaast Colson, Daems van Remoortere, Luc Deleu, Fabrice Gygi, Kati Heck, René Heyvaert, Herwig Ilegems, Dialogist-Kantor, Anish Kapoor, Job Koelewijn, Tom Liekens, No Limits!
 Art Castle, Imge Özbilge, Panamarenko, Ben Sledsens, Roman Signer, Walter Swennen, Christophe Terlinden, Dennis Tyfus, Benny Van den Meulengracht-Vrancx, Michael Van den Abeele and Benjamin Verdonck.
 In collaboration with NO LIMITS!
 ART CASTLE (NL) work will shown by Saaber Bachir & Kenza Taleb, Aàdesokan & Yasmine van Haesebroucke, Saman Khoshgbari and Ayse Somuncu & Bas Kosters.